Generalized anxiety disorder

 Your worries are unlikely to simply go away on their own, and they may actually get worse over time.
 Try to seek professional help before your anxiety becomes severe — it may be easier to treat early on.

-These factors may increase the risk of developing generalized anxiety disorder:
+Women are diagnosed with generalized anxiety disorder somewhat more often than men are.
+The following factors may increase the risk of developing generalized anxiety disorder:

 - Personality.
 A person whose temperament is timid or negative or who avoids anything dangerous may be more prone to generalized anxiety disorder than others are.

 - Genetics.
 Generalized anxiety disorder may run in families.